Fannovel16/comfyui_controlnet_aux/README.md

 ## DWPose/AnimalPose only uses CPU so it's so slow.
 How can I make it use GPU?
 There are two ways to speed-up DWPose: using TorchScript checkpoints (.torchscript.pt) checkpoints or ONNXRuntime (.onnx).
 TorchScript way is little bit slower than ONNXRuntime but doesn't require any additional library and still way way faster than CPU.

-An torchscript bbox detector is compatiable with onnx pose estimator and vice versa.
+A torchscript bbox detector is compatiable with an onnx pose estimator and vice versa.
 ### TorchScript
 Set `bbox_detector` and `pose_estimator` according to this picture.
 You can try other bbox detector endings with `.torchscript.pt` to reduce bbox detection time if input images are ideal.
 ![](./example_torchscript.png)